storybuilder-org/StoryBuilder-Manual/docs/Story_Elements.md

 	•	Folder <br/>
 	•	Section <br/>

 Your outline has only one Story Overview; it’s created automatically when you open or create a new outline.
 The Story Overview is the root of the Navigation Pane tree, and all other Story Elements are below it.  <br/>

-Every form has a full-page tab (labeled Notes) which holds your general notes and thoughts regarding the story element.  <br/>
+Every form also has a full-page tab (labeled Notes) which holds your general notes and thoughts regarding the story element.
+We won’t talk about these again; just be aware that they’re there. <br/>